dottjt/plastic/chapters/06-birthday.md

 <!-- Describe Stripmall -->

-The Mexican restaurant made it's home within the gutted interior of a refurbished Church, house to slurry of canned beans and quarter-ounce jars
+The Mexican restaurant made it's home within the matchwood interiors of a refurbished Church, house to slurry of canned beans and quarter-ounce jars